jefmud/minimus/README.md

 app.run(port=5000, host='127.0.0.1', server='paste')
 ```

 Minimus can support "Class based views."
-This is currently developing and only (so far) supports GET and POST methods.
+This is currently developing and only (so far) supports GET, POST, PUT, and DELETE methods.
+If you wanted a Pony, then get a Pony.

 ```python
 from minimus import Minimus, ClassView